Crime rising as police hit record low

-New figures show that crime is rising as recorded offences have increased by 14% whilst the number of police officers has plummeted to an all-time low.
+New figures show crime rising as recorded offences have increased by 14% whilst the number of police officers has plummeted to an all-time low.

 The finger of blame is pointing firmly at the Government as it is accused of “losing control in the fight against crime.”

 A worrying surge in knife and gun incidents has seen the numbers increase to 5.3 million crimes across England and Wales in the year to September 2017.
-According to figures released on Thursday knife crime has risen by 21% and gun crime has seen a 20% increase.
+According to figures released by the Office for National Statistics on Thursday knife crime has risen by 21% and gun crime has seen a 20% increase.